If Your Partner Wants to Be a Swinger This Weekend, Beware

 “He had this smile.
 His eyes would crinkle and make his whole face light up,” she says.
 “And he had this great belly laugh.”

 They went to swinger clubs.
-She liked the people watching—a proud and, heavy set girl on a swing that snapped, a nude woman getting eaten out on a pool table, old people in the corner having sex.
+She liked the people watching—a proud and heavyset girl on a swing that snapped, a nude woman getting eaten out on a pool table, old people in the corner having sex.
 And then there were the downstairs rooms covered in mats with spray bottles full of disinfectant.

 “The mats reminded me of being a kid in PE class,” Jill says with a laugh, twirling a thick, chunk of brown hair.
 “The clubs were kind of wonderful.
 There weren’t that many pretty people, so I was a star.”

-It was fun a few times, but Matt was full-on, swinger obsessed.
+It was fun a few times, but Matt was full-on swinger obsessed.
 He’d spend hours browsing XXX websites.
 He wanted her to pick out the couples.
 She wanted to make love staring into his eyes.

-They ripped off the Band Aid with a younger couple in their early twenties.
+They ripped off the Band-Aid with a younger couple in their early 20s.
 The girl was a terrible kisser, real hesitant.
 She took off her shirt and first thing she said was, “I’m so fat.”

 Jill felt bad for her and assumed the lead.
 The girl’s boyfriend tried to touch Jill but she set him straight.